Death of a Senior National figure

 4. Official Correspondence

-5. Books of Condolence
+5. Book of Condolence

 The location of the book will be publicised.